ibrahim-sall/MapsToGPX/README.md

 ![GitHub Pages](https://img.shields.io/github/deployments/ibrahim-sall/MapsToGPX/github-pages?label=GitHub%20Pages&logo=github)

 ## Purpose
-This is a simple pages so you can export and download gpx files from a google maps search.
-The output format will be compatible with your favorite route planning application like *Strava, Garmin, Komoot...*
+This is a simple project so you can export and download gpx files from a google maps search.
+The output format will be compatible with your favorite route planning application like *Strava, Garmin, Komoot...* It is composed of a web page based on a flask server.

 ## Set up
 - API key